sheeehy/v2/README.md

 ## Version 2 of my personal website.
-Built with React and Next.js
+Built with React, Next.js and Tailwind CSS.

 ## Getting Started